Solid-that-flows picture of glass-forming liquids

+When the viscosity of a glass-forming liquid upon cooling increases by many orders of magnitude, surprisingly little structural change takes place \cite{ber11}.
+This means that \fig{fig:2dliquid} is still a fairly good representation as regards structure, which raises the question: how should one think of a liquid with the extremely slow dynamics characterizing the approach to the glass transition?

-In equilibrium all atoms/molecules have velocities proportional to the square root of temperature, but this does not necessarily imply lasting particle displacement.
+\textbf{Ultraviscous Liquids.} In thermal equilibrium, atoms/molecules have velocities proportional to the square root of temperature, but this motion does not necessarily imply lasting particle displacement.
 In a crystal, for instance, all thermal motion goes into vibrations around the equilibrium positions.
-Intuitively, one expects the effective particle motion in an ultraviscous liquid to be minute, because in order to move a particle with a certain velocity, a force is required that is proportional to the viscosity.
-This is reflected in the Stokes-Einstein relation according to which the particle diffusion coefficient is inversely proportional to the viscosity \cite{barrat,cos19}.
-Although derived by reference to macroscopic hydrodynamics, the Stokes-Einstein relation works relatively well even on the molecular scale \cite{jsch}.
-The relation is violated by 1-3 orders of magnitude for liquids approaching the glass transition \cite{fuj92,tar95,sil99,edi00}, but this does not change the fact that when viscosity increases upon cooling, $\Dp$ decreases roughly as much, e.g., as $\Dp\propto\eta^{-0.9}$ \cite{har09}.
-Thus when the viscosity -- and thereby $\Dm$ -- increases by a factor of $10^{15}$ by cooling from $T_m$ to $T_g$, $\Dp$ at the same time decreases enormously.
-In contrast, the heat-diffusion coefficient changes only moderately \cite{Prop_gas_liq}.
-We conclude that \eq{eq:diff_ord} for an ultraviscous liquid is replaced by
+One likewise expects effective particle motion in an ultraviscous liquid to be minute, because in order to move a particle with a certain velocity, a force is required that is proportional to the viscosity.
+Indeed, according to the Stokes-Einstein relation $\Dp$ is inversely proportional to the viscosity \cite{barrat,cos19}.
+Although derived by reference to macroscopic hydrodynamics, the Stokes-Einstein relation works well for simple liquids even on the molecular scale \cite{jsch}.
+The relation is violated by 1-3 orders of magnitude for liquids approaching the glass transition \cite{fuj92,tar95,sil99,edi00}, but this does not alter the fact that when viscosity increases upon cooling, $\Dp$ decreases roughly as much: $\Dp\propto\eta^{-x}$ with $x\geq 0.8$ \cite{swa03,har09,mal10a}.
+Thus when the viscosity -- and thereby $\Dm$ -- increases by a factor of $10^{15}$ by cooling from $T_m$ to $T_g$, $\Dp$ at the same time \textit{decreases} enormously.
+Interestingly, the heat-diffusion coefficient $\Dh$ changes only insignificantly upon cooling, even into the glassy state \cite{Prop_gas_liq,khr23}.
+To summarize, an ultraviscous liquid is characterized by

 \be \Dp\,\ll\,\Dh\,\ll\,\Dm\,. \ee